smartdevicelink/sdl_evolution/proposals/NNNN-Adding-Metadata-Types.md

 ## Proposed Solution

 For each text field, a new optional parameter "fieldType" could be set by applications to describe what type of data is available in the associated text field.
 The "fieldType" parameter would consist of an enumeration of common metadata types.

+For the mobile side, we would update the "show" RPC to take in text field objects instead of strings and define the text field struct for mobile.
+This would be a breaking change to the "show" command.

 ### Additions to HMI_API